 - Called: 2011

-Sam is a property specialist and member of Five Paper’s Chambers and Partners and Legal 500 ranked Property Team.
+Sam is a property and trusts specialist and member of Five Paper’s Chambers and Partners and Legal 500 ranked Property Team.

-Before joining Chambers, Sam managed a portfolio of 850 properties housing over a thousand tenants in London for one of the largest social landlords in the UK.
+Before joining Chambers, Sam managed and developed a portfolio of 850 properties in London for one of the largest landlords in the UK.

-Drawing on his industry experience, Sam provides a clear, accessible and commercially sensible service to clients at all stages of litigation.
+Drawing on his industry experience, Sam provides a clear, accessible and commercially sensible service to clients at all stages of litigation and in mediation.

-Sam Phillips accepts instructions in all areas of property law, but with particular emphasis on leasehold matters, real property and trusts of land.
+Sam Phillips accepts instructions in all areas of property law, but with particular emphasis on trusts of land, real property and leasehold matters.

-Covenants, adverse possession claims, commercial leases, injunctions, applications under TLATA, boundary disputes.
+Release from covenants, enforcement of covenants, adverse possession claims, commercial leases, injunctions, boundary disputes.
 Acting for landlords, property managers and RTM companies in the Property Chamber.